 Do you also manage insurance for the fleet?

 We manage the fleet insurance as a BAU (business as usual) activity.
 We’re an operational fleet and we need a measure of flexibility in how we operate.
 We trial vehicles for proof of concept, and we move vehicles around regions in order to average out mileage.
 Many of our vehicles are single driver, but that flexibility means that vehicles may pass between drivers.
-Moving forward in terms of telemetry, every driver will have their own ID, so that that will support the improved behaviors and allow us to track how individuals perform even across different vehicles.
+Moving forward in terms of telemetry, every driver will have their own ID, so that that will support the improved behaviours and allow us to track how individuals perform even across different vehicles.
 That will improve our road safety support.

 However, it also goes hand in hand with our making sure that every vehicle maintains its best value when it comes to disposal.
 We own all of our vehicles outright, which gives us great flexibility to retire or replace vehicles as needed.
 We can even decide to use a damaged vehicle for green parts, because we are always considering our carbon footprint.
 We also have a duty to maximise and protect the value of the asset paid for by the taxpayer.